-The problem lies with fast charging and repeated heavy acceleration, which can cause the main contactors of the high-voltage battery to overheat, which would result in a loss of drive power.
-According to Ford, the problem is to be solved with a software update.
+The problem lies with fast charging and repeated heavy acceleration, which can cause the main contactors of the high-voltage battery to overheat, resulting in a loss of drive power.
+According to Ford, they must solve the issue with a software update.

 – ADVERTISEMENT –